elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The outcome is a deep search for all matches within the regex pattern.
-The return values will include the both the inner and outer values including the capturing group.
-It should be noted, that the matchAll method returns an iterable object and it may require a Polyfill, because it is relatively new.
+The return values include both the inner and outer values, including the capturing group.
+We should note that the matchAll method returns an iterable object, and it may require a Polyfill because it is relatively new.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />